FriendsOfBehat/MinkExtension/UPGRADING.md

 Note, however, that Behat currently does not have a built-in mechanism to collect such deprecation notices and display them in a user-friendly way.

+## Soft `@return` types added

+`@return` type hints have been added to the `MinkAwareContext` and `DriverFactory` interfaces and to all methods in `MinkContext` and `RawMinkContext`.

+If you implement or extend these classes or any of the drivers shipped here, make sure to add _real_ corresponding return types to your implementations now.
+Signatures will be changed to include return types in the next major version.